vdbrink/vdbrink.github.io/jura/jura_faq.md

 A: Yes, depending on the [water filters](jura_products#water-filters) and the defined water hardness.

 **Q: Can I disable the water filter functionality?**\
-A: Yes, but this is only adviced if you already use filtered water (by your refrigerator).
+A: Yes, but this is only advised if you already use filtered water (by your refrigerator).
 You can disable the water filter in the settings menu.

 **Q: Can I clean the brewing unit easily myself?**\